nicjansma/saltthepass.js/README.md

     * `invalid` - An array of characters that are not allowed in the password (eg. `['!', '_']`)
     * `required` - An array of characters where one of the characters needs to be in the password (eg. `['-', '!']`)
     * `validregex` - A simplified regular expression that would fit in a character set (eg. `A-Z0-9`, which would fit in `[A-Z0-9]`).
-The regular expression is run case-insensitively. `validregex` should be used in preference over `regex` (which can contain full regular expressions, not just a character sets), as `validregex` can easily be inverted (eg `[^A-Z0-9]`) so passwords can be rewritten if they contain invalid characters.
+The regular expression is run case-sensitive. `validregex` should be used in preference over `regex` (which can contain full regular expressions, not just a character sets), as `validregex` can easily be inverted (eg `[^A-Z0-9]`) so passwords can be rewritten if they contain invalid characters.
     * `regex` - A full regular expression that the password must match.
-The regex is run case-insensitively.
+The regex is run case-sensitive.

 __Returns__